(214) 390-7947 (Overseas Callers)

 Who manages the volunteer projects in India?

 Our projects are all managed by an experienced country coordinator.
-The country coordinator is there to provide you with timely support on a day to day basis.
+The country coordinator is there to provide you with timely support on a day-to-day basis.
 The coordinators will come to visit you frequently during your time in India to check on you.
 You can ask for advice and suggestions, and they will help you ensure the success of your volunteer work abroad.

 Will I receive training before the start of the project?